 Found at the western coastline of Greece, the Ionian Islands consist of seven main islands and some smaller ones.
 They are all renowned for their lush vegetation, high mountains and crystal waters.
 They present a rich culture, as well as cosmopolitan and artistic flair.

 Influenced by Venetian, British and French architecture and lifestyle, the Ionian islands perfectly combine traditional style with cosmopolitan atmosphere.
 In the Ionian islands, visitors will find excellent tourist infrastructure, with many elegant accommodation and dining venues, adventure activities and many historical sights.

 Corfu is the northernmost of the Ionian islands and has a strong historical character.
-Its landscape is mostly mountainous, but there are also many stunning beaches with cold crystal waters, like Paleokastritsa, Sidari and Acharavi, pebbled and sandy, organized and secluded.
+Its landscape is mostly mountainous, but there are also many things to do in Corfu and stunning beaches with cold crystal waters to visit, like Paleokastritsa, Sidari and Acharavi, pebbled and sandy, organized and secluded.